willymcallister/willymcallister.github.io/_articles/current-soccer.md

 ## Uphill both ways

 Why does something move?
 Why does anything move?
-When you think about it from an energy standpoint, things move because they spontaneously go to a state of lower energy.
+When you think about it from an energy standpoint, things move because they spontaneously go from a state of high energy to a state of lower energy.

 If you plot energy on a vertical axis, a particle moves "downhill" on the plot, that is, toward a state of lower energy.
 That's why it is easier for you to walk down a real hill compared to walking up.
 And it takes less effort to drop a book compared to picking one up.
 Chemists make plots like this to describe chemical reactions.
-When something bursts into flames that is a chemical reaction that moves rapidly downhill.
+When something bursts into flames or explodes that chemical reaction moves downhill rapidly.

-When we see charges move, they do so because they "want" to move to a state of lower energy.
-If you place an electron near a positive charge and let it go, it moves toward the plus charge.
+When charges move they do so because they "want" to move to a state of lower energy.
+If you place an electron near a positive charge and let it go, it moves toward the positive charge.
 That direction is "downhill" from the viewpoint of the electron.
 If you hold the electron still and let go of the plus charge, it moves toward the electron.
 Moving in that direction is downhill from the perspective of the plus charge.

 So which way is downhill for electric charge?
 It's downhill both ways!
-Electrons have one view of downhill, and at the same time, positive charges have the opposite view.
-This is totally strange to think about because we never experience downhill both ways in our everyday life, but for electric charges it's how things are.
+Electrons have one view of downhill, and at the same time positive charges have the opposite view.
+This is strange to think about.
+We never experience downhill both ways in our everyday life.
+There are no special mountain ranges that are easier to walk up.
+But for electric charges, it's how things are.

 ## Energy diagrams

-We don't often draw energy diagrams in beginning electronics because it's hard to draw two downhills on a single graph.
-On an energy graph if positive charge rolls down the page then electrons roll up the page (up is downhill for an electron).
+We don't often draw energy diagrams in beginning electronics.
+It's hard to draw two downhills on a single graph.
+If positive charge rolls down the page then electrons roll up the page (up is downhill for an electron).
 Too weird.

-In the article on [Voltage]({{ site.baseurl }}{% link _videos/voltage.md %}) I drew a mountain as an energy diagram.
-I was careful to only talk about electrons rolling down the mountain and made no mention of positive charge spontaneously rolling up.
-That is something the gravity analogy cannot represent.
+In the video on [visualizing voltage]({{ site.baseurl }}{% link _videos/voltage.md %}) I draw a mountain as an energy diagram.
+I'm careful to only mention electrons rolling down the mountain and avoided talking about positive charge spontaneously rolling uphill.
+The gravity analogy for voltage is fine for talking about one type of charge, but struggles if you include both.

-When you study semiconductors we explain how they work with energy diagrams.
+When you study semiconductors we use energy diagrams to understand how they work.
+That's a fairly advanced topic.
 By that time you will be deep enough into electronics that you can deal with two downhills.